frontal-labs/brand-kit/README.md

 2. Merge the automated **Release** PR that the workflow opens (it will contain the version bumps).
 3. The merge triggers the Release workflow, which:
    - runs `pnpm changeset version` to apply the version/changelog updates,
-   - runs `pnpm run release` to tag and create a GitHub Release (no npm publish).
+   - runs `pnpm run release` to tag the commit and have the action create a GitHub Release entry (no npm publish).

 ## Repository Structure